Asian stocks higher ahead of Fed rate decision - NewsBreak

 Euro, sterling dip as investors assess rate outlook

-NEW YORK, Feb 2 (Reuters) - The euro dipped against the dollar on Thursday after the European Central Bank raised interest rates by a widely expected 50 basis points, while the Bank of England adopted a more dovish tone on inflation.
+The euro dipped against the dollar on Thursday after the European Central Bank raised interest rates by a widely expected 50 basis points, while the Bank of England adopted a more dovish tone on inflation.
+The ECB penciled in at least one more hike of the same magnitude next month...

 Factbox-Chinese chipmakers caught in U.S.-China tech spat